Black Sea Women in Nuclear (BSWN) and Women in Nuclear Central Asia (WINCA) Networks Technical Exchange Visit

 Black Sea Women in Nuclear (BSWN) and Women in Nuclear Central Asia (WINCA) Networks participated in a technical exchange visit to the United States on April 2-12, 2024.

-The visit was divided into two modules: Washington, DC module on April 2-6 and New Mexico module on April 7-13.
+The visit was divided into two modules: the Washington, DC module on April 2-6 and the New Mexico module on April 7-13.

 The Washington, DC module included a series of briefings with U.S. government officials and the NGO community, and it was hosted by the CNS office in DC.

-In Washington, DC the delegation had the opportunity to talk in person or virtually with representatives from CNS/MIIS, LANL, Stimson Center, Women in International Security (WIIS), Nuclear Threat Initiative (NTI), CRDF Global, DOE/NNSA (Office of Global Material Security), International Nuclear Security (INS), Office of Radiological Security (ORS), Nuclear Smuggling Detection and Deterrence (NSDD), American Nuclear Society, INS Nuclear Security Women Initiative, DOE/NNSA Women in Strategic Trade Initiative, Institute of Nuclear Material Management Diversity, Equity, Inclusion and Accessibility Committee and the U.S. Department of State.
+In Washington, DC, the delegation had the opportunity to talk in person or virtually with representatives from CNS/MIIS, LANL, Stimson Center, Women in International Security (WIIS), Nuclear Threat Initiative (NTI), CRDF Global, DOE/NNSA (Office of Global Material Security), International Nuclear Security (INS), Office of Radiological Security (ORS), Nuclear Smuggling Detection and Deterrence (NSDD), American Nuclear Society, INS Nuclear Security Women Initiative, DOE/NNSA Women in Strategic Trade Initiative, Institute of Nuclear Material Management Diversity, Equity, Inclusion, Accessibility Committee, and the U.S. Department of State.

-Members of BSWN and WINCA also gave presentations about their countries / organization’s activities, focusing on advancing women in nuclear security and related fields.
+Members of BSWN and WINCA also presented on their countries’ and organizations’ activities, focusing on advancing women in nuclear security and related fields.

 During the second part of the BSWN-WINCA Technical Visit to the U.S., the group headed to New Mexico.
 The New Mexico module included visits to Los Alamos National Laboratory (LANL) and Sandia National Labs (SNL), as well as a diverse cultural program to get to know the region and its history better.

-The program at LANL on April 8-9 included the overview of lab work focusing on Nuclear Security Programs, Safeguards, and Security Technology Training Center tour, an overview of LANL Diversity, Equity, Inclusion, and Accessibility (DEIA) Programs.
-The program also featured working lunches with LANL early-career Women in STEM, nuclear security experts and nuclear engineering division leadership, a tour of Manhattan Historical Park and Bradbury Science Museum with focus on LANL nuclear security programs and women in science.
+The program at LANL on April 8-9 included an overview of lab work focusing on Nuclear Security Programs, Safeguards, and Security Technology Training Center tours, and an overview of LANL Diversity, Equity, Inclusion, and Accessibility (DEIA) Programs.
+The program also featured working lunches with LANL early-career Women in STEM, nuclear security experts, and the nuclear engineering division; a tour of Manhattan Historical Park; and the Bradbury Science Museum with a focus on LANL nuclear security programs and women in science.